(Omoide no Mani)

 Young Anna Sasaski is an orphan.
 To help with her asthma, she is sent away from where she lives with her aunt in Sapporo to stay with the Oiwas by the seaside.
 There she becomes fascinated with Marsh House just off the shore, which she can walk out to when the tides are out.
 While she is there, Anna is befriended by Marnie, another girl her own age who lives in the house.
 The two become best friends and Marnie invites Anna in to play and meet her family.
 As Anna comes to realise that Marnie is a ghost who lived at Marsh House in the past, her friendship opens up the tragedy that exists in both their lives.

 When Marnie Was There was announced as the final film for Studio Ghibli.
 This is something that should be regarded with a certain pinch of salt – after all, Hayao Miyazaki has kept announcing his retirement for the last decade now and has continually rescinded it and gone on to make a further three films.
-When Marnie Was There was the second directorial outing for Hiromasa Yonebayashi, an animator at the studio who had previously directed the successful Arrietty/The Secret World of Arrietty (2010) and subsequently went on to make Mary and the Witch’s Flower (2017) for different companies.
+When Marnie Was There was the second directorial outing for Hiromasa Yonebayashi, an animator at the studio who had previously directed the successful Arrietty/The Secret World of Arrietty (2010) and subsequently went on to make Mary and the Witch’s Flower (2017) for different companies plus one of the episodes of the anime anthology Modest Heroes (2018).
 The film is based on an award-winning 1967 Young Adult novel by British author Joan G. Robinson.

 Arrietty showed Hiromasa Yonebayashi as a perfectly capable inheritor of Hayao Miyazaki’s style.
 Similarly, When Marnie Was There is a very Miyazaki-esque film.
 Yonebayashi draws in the same ligne claire styled characteristic of Miyazaki – clear outlined figures, bold use of colours and landscape – and features the same focus on the tenderness of youth, the same genteel reverence for nature and elders.
 Screen When Marnie Was There without credits alongside any other of Miyazaki’s films for someone not familiar with them and I think they would be hard-pressed not to mistake it as one of his films.
 The major difference for those who know the difference is that When Marnie Was There is a much quieter film than most of Miyazaki’s work and never quite hits its emotional peaks as joyously.